 Considering the information provided by the respondent NRAs, nine countries (CY, CZ, DK, FI, FR, HU, LV, PT and SK) have transposed the accessibility provisions from the USD through legislative action, while four countries (IE, MT, SI and UK) have done so through a regulatory decision.
-Notwithstanding, most NRAs transposed the USD provisions through
+Notwithstanding, most NRAs transposed the USD provisions through both legislative action and regulatory decisions (regulations, decisions, by-laws, administrative orders, resolutions and ordinances), in most cases with the regulatory measures detailing the legal provisions.

 Fourteen out of 28 respondents (BG, CY, DK, FI, HU, LV, ME, MT, NL, NO, PT, RS, SI and SK), mentioned that the existing rules safeguarding users with disabilities are limited to the USO.
-A further 13 respondent NRAs (AT, BE, CZ, DE, EL, FR, HR, IE, IT, PL, RO, TR and UK) indicated that special measures apply to other service providers/services (though not necessarily extended Universal Service Obligations).
-In Sweden, the legal provisions regarding consumer protection are general and apply to all end-users.
-On the other hand, the government provides funding which can be used to procure electronic services for disabled end-users and end-users living in remote areas.
+A further 13 respondent NRAs (AT, BE, CZ, DE, EL, FR, HR, IE, IT, PL, RO, TR and